When is a permit required?

 Upcoming Plumbing Certificate of Competency Exam Dates:

-The City of Saint Paul Department of Safety and Inspections will accept Journey and Master Level Plumbing Certificate of Competency Examination Applications for the following dates:
+The City of Saint Paul Department of Safety and Inspections will accept Journey and Master Level Plumbing Certificate of Competency Examination Applications up to 30 days prior to the scheduled test date.
+The next scheduled test date is: